UnEthicalMK/Portfolio-Replication-SP500/README.md

 ---

 ### Cumulative Returns — 2023 Out-of-Sample (Plot 6)
-All three proxy portfolios outperformed the S&P 500 Total Return benchmark in 2023, driven by strong performance in the European and Japanese ADR names.
-The Lasso portfolio exhibited the tightest co-movement with the benchmark, consistent with its lower tracking error.
-The Equal-Weight portfolio's outperformance widened through Q4, reflecting concentrated gains in its top-ranked names.
+All three proxy portfolios outperformed the S&P 500 Total Return benchmark during the 2023 out-of-sample test period.
+The Simplex Optimized portfolio exhibited the closest co-movement with the benchmark, consistent with its lower realized tracking error.
+The Equal-Weight portfolio generated the strongest excess return, with its performance advantage widening during the latter part of the year.

 ![Cumulative Returns](plots/06_cumulative_returns.png)

 ---

 ### Rolling 21-Day Annualised Tracking Error (Plot 7)
-All models entered 2023 with elevated tracking error (~12%) before converging toward the 6–8% band by May.
-The SAE shows structurally higher dispersion than Lasso throughout, particularly around the August regime shift.
-Lasso maintained the most stable and lowest error profile across the full year, consistent with its optimisation objective.
+Tracking error began the year at elevated levels (~12%) for all models before declining into the 6–8% range by May.
+The Sparse Autoencoder displayed greater dispersion than the Lasso portfolio throughout the test period, while the Lasso model delivered the most stable and consistently lowest tracking error, reflecting its optimization-based construction.

 ![Rolling Tracking Error](plots/07_rolling_tracking_error.png)

 ---

-## Model Notes
+### Model Notes

-**Model A — Equal Weight**: Ranks all proxy assets by training-period correlation to the benchmark and allocates `1/K` to the top-`K` names.
-Deliberately naïve — its purpose is to establish a diversification floor.

-**Model B — Lasso (Simplex Optimizer)**: Solves a constrained quadratic program on the simplex (`Σwᵢ = 1`, `wᵢ ≥ 0`) with an L2 regularisation penalty.
-Returns are scaled by `×100` before optimisation to escape floating-point precision traps near machine epsilon.
-The solver uses `SLSQP` with `ftol=1e-9`.

-**Model C — Sparse Autoencoder**: A `[D → 3 → D]` linear bottleneck network with a dedicated `tracking_head` that maps the 3-dimensional latent representation to a single scalar.
-Final weights are extracted via `softmax(tracking_head.weight @ encoder.weight)`.
-Sparsity is enforced via L1 penalties on encoder and tracking head weights.
-Trained with `AdamW`, dropout (`p=0.3`), Gaussian noise injection (`σ=0.02`), and patience-based early stopping.
+- **Model A — Equal Weight:** Picks the K ADRs that historically moved most like the S&P 500 and gives each an equal allocation.
+Simple, transparent, and serves as a baseline.

+- **Model B — Simplex Optimizer:** Finds the combination of ADR weights that best tracks the S&P 500 while keeping the portfolio diversified and avoiding overly concentrated positions.

+- **Model C — Sparse Autoencoder:** Uses a neural network to discover hidden patterns shared across the ADR universe, then identifies the stocks most important for explaining S&P 500 movements and converts those insights into portfolio weights.

 ---

-## Caveats
+## Limitations

-- Returns data sourced from Yahoo Finance.
-Prices are adjusted closing prices and may differ from vendor-grade data sources.
+- Data was sourced from Yahoo Finance and uses adjusted closing prices, which may differ from institutional data providers.
-- The backtest assumes a single-entry buy-and-hold with no rebalancing.
-Real-world index replication requires continuous drift management.
+- The backtest assumes a buy-and-hold strategy with no rebalancing; real-world index replication requires periodic portfolio adjustments.
-- All three portfolios outperformed the benchmark in 2023.
-This is partly attributable to favourable conditions for non-US ADRs (USD weakness, European energy recovery, Japan reflation).
-This alpha is not expected to be persistent.
-- The pipeline does not implement short selling, leverage, or currency hedging.
+- Outperformance in 2023 was supported by favorable conditions for several non-U.S. ADRs and may not persist in future market environments.
+- Transaction costs, taxes, market impact, leverage, short selling, and currency hedging were not considered.
+- Securities with incomplete trading histories were excluded, which may introduce survivorship and selection bias into the results.
 ---

-## License
+## Disclaimer

-MIT License.
-See `LICENSE` for details.
+This project was developed for educational and research purposes only.
+The analysis, results, and portfolio constructions presented herein do not constitute financial, investment, or trading advice.
+Past performance is not indicative of future results, and no representation is made regarding the future performance of any security or strategy.